ragavvenkatesan/yann/docs/source/setup.rst

     conda install numpy
     conda install scipy

   to set these up.
-If not, yann installer will ``pip install numpy scipy`` it anyway as part of its requirements.
+If not, yann installer will ``pip install numpy scipy`` anyway as part of its requirements.

 Theano